AD1616/ADtri3python/createtask.md

 ### Describes the overall purpose of the program

-* The purpose of the program is for a user to be able to make questions and answers and store them on a database; right now it is just a list in a python file.
-Then, they can be presented in a quiz format that gives insight into correct answers and also provides a score.
+* The overall purpose of the program is to provide functionality for an interactive quiz.
+The User Interface for the quiz has the following features: display for questions, answer choices, score, and a button to move to the next question.
+The program also supports the following features: getting input by the user for selected answers, evaluating whether the answer is correct or incorrect, and updating the current score.

 ### Describes what functionality of the program is demonstrated in the video